iterorganization/IMAS-Data-Dictionary/docs/dd_developer_guide.rst

 Conventions` and :ref:`List of the existing data types`.

 NB1: units are normally explicitly defined at the level of the leaf node.
-However, in the case of node belonging to a structure that can be used in different contexts, it's possible to refer to the units of the parent node by indicating ``<units>as_parent</units>``.
+However, in the case of a node belonging to a structure that can be used in different contexts, it's possible to refer to the units of the parent node by indicating ``<units>as_parent</units>``.
-It's also possible to refer to the units of the grand-parent node with ``<units>as_parent_level_2</units>``.
+It's also possible to refer to the units of the grandparent node with ``<units>as_parent_level_2</units>``.
 The references will be explicitly resolved when generating the ``dd_data_dictionary.xml`` file.

-NB2: ``FLT_*`` and ``CPX_*`` nodes will have sibling errorbar nodes automatically generated when generating the dd_data_dictionary.xml file.
+NB2: ``FLT_*`` and ``CPX_*`` nodes will have sibling errorbar nodes automatically created when generating the dd_data_dictionary.xml file.
 To avoid this, for performance reasons (e.g. in large size GGD objects), the data type of the leaf should be declared in a different way, using the simpleTypes defined in utilities.xsd (named flt_type and flt_nd_type).
 Example: